 I also use jalapeño peppers and serrano peppers in my pico de gallo recipe, but you could also try it with different peppers to vary the spice levels.
 This recipe definitely has a kick, but not enough that it’s painful to eat.

-- Onions: Double up with green onions and a white onion.
+- Onions: Double up with green onions and yellow or white onions.
 You can also use a sweet onion for a little less bite or a red onion for a sharper onion taste.

-- Cilantro: Fresh cilantro adds the perfect flavor to this salsa fresca.
+- Cilantro: Fresh cilantro adds the perfect flavor to this easy pico de gallo.
 Make sure to remove the stems and finely chop the leaves.